top of page

 Yes.
 We take great care to ensure the health of our breeding cats whom are our pets, with their annual examinations , up to date on vaccines as well as them being screened for HCM / heart health (Every annual year, an echocardiogram is performed by our vet or a specialist vet to check on the heart, with results of diagnosis given to us), PKD (kidney Health) tested via bloodwork panel, PKD1 gene tested from UC Davis Veterinary Medicine, FeLV and FIV negative bloodlines so you can have peace of mind knowing your kitten comes from a healthy lineage.

-Our cats not meeting health standards will be removed from our breeding program.
-You can visit, Our Cats page, click on their image for more information of them including their health results (Echocardiagram, PKD1, Bloodwork panel, and for our Scottish Folds, their fold test results).
+Our cats not meeting health standards or one becoming older and ready for retirement will be removed from our breeding program.
+You can visit, Our Cats page, click on their image for more information of them including their health results (Echocardiagram, PKD1 gene results, Bloodwork panel, and for our Scottish Folds, their fold mutation results).
 If results are not shown on the page, it means they are due for an upcoming visit to get re-screened and tested and will be uploaded soon.

 Do you have a waiting list for kittens?